-Today I want to talk about understanding your customers – you are going to do that through research and looking through data in your Google Analytics account or analytics package.
+Your customers are the key to your success – you need to garner an understanding of them through research and looking through data in your Google Analytics account or analytics package.

 Why Does It Matter?

 If you understand your customers and what they are searching for – you can create a more seamless experience with your brand.
 Which, in the long run, is going to help you grow your business.
 Depending on the services your brand offers, many people search asking questions:

 - How do I add x service to Google Doc?

 - I hate using IE